labjacquemont/MIND-GENESPARALLELCNV/README.md

 > bash ./cnvCallingPipelineWarper.sh 0 10 0-10 $PWD/PipelineInput.config True False quality > ./outputExamples/output_for_summary_quality_example_10samples.txt

+The execution last only 15 seconds for the analysis of 10 samples.
 The output results should looks like the printscreen below:

 ![alt text](images/output_quality_summary.png)